ETdoFresh/Blog/content/post/import/2009/2009-09-07-labor-day-labor-day.md

 ---
 Dear Blog,

-I&#8217;ve been calling this Memorial Day weekend, when it&#8217;s been Labor Day Weekend!
-D&#8217;oh!
-Anyway, I&#8217;ve been on the 3D today since I got my 3d book this weekend, [3ds Max Modeling for Gaming][1].
+I've been calling this Memorial Day weekend, when it's been Labor Day Weekend!
+D'oh!
+Anyway, I've been on the 3D today since I got my 3d book this weekend, [3ds Max Modeling for Gaming][1].
 The modelling has been pretty easy, but the texturing has been a learning experience to me.
-Anyway, I figured I&#8217;d post my results here on the blog for where I&#8217;m at.
+Anyway, I figured I'd post my results here on the blog for where I'm at.

 Chapter 1 (Cardboard Box):
 [<img style="display:block; float:left; margin:0px auto; text-align:center;cursor:pointer; cursor:hand;width: 90px;" src="http://4.bp.blogspot.com/_yEPuIWl8ybE/SqXyslAuoKI/AAAAAAAAAfw/_pNHLwR_To4/s400/Chapter01_Top.png" border="0" alt=""id="BLOGGER_PHOTO_ID_5378972177627259042" />][2]